 For a more challenging hike, try the Charles Bunion Trail.
 It starts at Newfound Gap and spans 8.1 miles round trip.
 In the spring, you’ll get to see lots of wildflowers — but that’s not the main event along this trail.
 Several spots will have you at elevations around 6,000 feet, offering you some truly breathtaking views.
 Some even say this trail makes you feel like you’re “walking on the spine of the Appalachian Mountains.”
 Towards the end of the trail, you will be taken to the Charles Bunion rock formation, a great place to take a break before starting the return trip.
 Plus, it will give you a chance to explore the rock formation and take in sweeping Appalachian views.

 You’ll also find 72 miles of the 2,200-mile Appalachian Trail — perfect whether you’re looking for day hikes or part of an epic thru-hike.
-This portion of the Appalachian Trail will take you through old-growth forests and along panoramic mountain views.
+This portion of the Appalachian Trail will take you through old-growth forests and panoramic mountain views.
 There are some difficult climbs here, which means you’ll want to choose trail sections based on experience levels, but whichever leg of the trail you choose, the hike will be rewarding.
 As you go, you’ll get to see amazing biodiversity, too, including the curious black bears who call this park home.

-Hikes at Red River Gorge are just as much about discovery as they are the views.
+Hikes at Red River Gorge are just as much about discovery as they are about the views.
 This park is considered a world-class rock climbing destination, and you’ll find beautiful rock faces, stone arches, hidden caves, and sandstone cliffs.
-The park has a large trail system, with the main one being the Bison Way Trail, which runs to the Sheltowee Trace National Recreation Trail.
+The park has an extensive trail system, with the main one being the Bison Way Trail, which runs to the Sheltowee Trace National Recreation Trail.
 Follow these two, and you’ll enjoy a dazzling view of the gorge as you make your way to the Cloud Splitter Arch.

 The Cloud Splitter Arch area is an interesting place to explore.
 You’ll go through a tiny slot canyon to reach the arch itself, which has a window and rock balcony that overlooks the gorge and has great views of forested lands below.